County Cuts a Deal With Employees

 We have pointed out before that OCEA contracts with the Tustin Municipal Employees Association for negotiations and representation.
 Perhaps seeing this, Tustin employees will see past the rhetoric of the city council and City Manager Jeff Parker’s office as they negotiate again this year.
 It is time for Parker to loosen the purse strings and reward the hard work of more than just a few management cronies by offering a reasonable wage increase and stop further erosion of benefits for the rank-and-file.

 Posted on February 26, 2014, in County Government, In the News, orange county, Orange County Board of Supervisors, politics and tagged conspiracy theories, corruption, General Manager Nick Berardino, John Moorlach, labor negotiations, OCEA, orange county, orange county employees association, public employee unions, shawn nelson, Tustin Municipal Employees Association.
 Bookmark the permalink.
-Comments Off.
+Comments Off on County Cuts a Deal With Employees.